 The worker bee usually uses a translucent or papery substance for sealing brood cells.
 Once this is done, the developing larva will spin a cocoon on itself, complete the pupa stage and then emerge as a young bee.
 A young worker bee chews its way out of the capped brood cell, unlike a drone and queen bees that are assisted by nurse bees.

-The existence of capped queen cells imply the colony is about to swarm or it has already swarmed.
-You should therefore be on the lookout for any capped queen cells during hive inspection.
-The queen cells usually appear as a peanut shaped protrusion that is easy to see on the frame.
-The brood cells are usually utilized by the worker bees prior to winter in what is referred to “backfilling”.
+The existence of capped queen cells implies the colony is about to swarm or it has already swarmed.
+You should therefore be on the lookout for any capped queen cells during a hive inspection.
+The queen cells usually appear as a peanut-shaped protrusion that is easy to see on the frame.
+The brood cells are usually utilized by the worker bees prior to winter in what is referred to as “backfilling”.
 This means empty brood cells are filled up with honey to cushion the colony from the toll posed by winter.
 These cells also help contribute to the insulation of the hive.

 Difference between Brood and Honey Cells

 Brood and honey cells are easily distinguishable once you understand how either appears.